Kangal Shepherd Dog

 It is a traditional flock guardian dog, kept with flocks of sheep to fend off wolves and other predators.
 Some have been exported to African countries such as Namibia, Kenya and Tanzania, where they successfully protect local flocks from cheetahs, thus contributing to the conservation of endangered cheetah populations.

 History

 The Kangal is a traditional working breed of Central Anatolia.
 The name derives from that of the town and district of Kangal in Sivas Province, the easternmost province of the Central Anatolia Region.
 The Kangal has been used by shepherds for protection against wolves and other predators for centuries.

-A DNA study found that the dogs of Kazakhstan, Uzbekistan, Tajikistan and Afghanistan are genetically closest to Kangal dogs, and the researchers propose that the breed may have been brought from Central Asia by the nomadic Turks.

 The Kangal was definitively accepted by the Fédération Cynologique Internationale in 1989; the most recent breed standard was published in 2018.

 The Kennel Club of the United Kingdom recognised the Turkish Kangal Dog with effect from April 2013, and a provisional breed standard was published early in that year; owners of dogs registered as Anatolian Shepherd Dogs could apply for them to be re-registered under the new name.